xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures30.md

 =========================

-The following list shows in detail which features have been added or improved in ArangoDB 3.0.
-ArangoDB 3.0 also contains several bugfixes that are not listed here.
+The following list shows in detail which features have been added or improved in AvocadoDB 3.0.
+AvocadoDB 3.0 also contains several bugfixes that are not listed here.

 Internal data format changes
 ----------------------------

-ArangoDB now uses [VelocyPack](https://github.com/arangodb/velocypack) for storing documents, query results and temporarily computed values.
+AvocadoDB now uses [VelocyPack](https://github.com/avocadodb/velocypack) for storing documents, query results and temporarily computed values.
 Using a single data format removed the need for some data conversions in the core that slowed operations down previously.